lemonkat/llm_experiments/readme.md

-### LemonKat's LLM experiments on emulating social interactions and character memories
+LemonKat's LLM experiments

-These are a couple experiments using GPT-3 and GPT-4 to emulate conversations between fictional characters.
+These are a couple experiments using GPT-3 and GPT-4’s APIs to emulate conversations between fictional characters using multiple LLM agents with associated character memories.

+I created a wrapper function so the actual LLM can be swapped out to test the responses of multiple commercial and open-source LLMs.

 Inspired by the paper [_Generative Agents: Interactive Simulacra of Human Behavior_](https://arxiv.org/abs/2304.03442).